2023 has been a turbulent year in terms of housing. Will Budget 2024 include effective measures to improve the housing situation in Ireland?

 Reduction on Landlord Tax

-In a recent interview, Mr O Brien said that new measures should focus on reducing tax on rental income earned by landlords.
+In a recent interview, Mr O Brien said he was focusing on reducing tax on rental income earned by landlords.
 He said that he was committed to “meaningful and effective measures to retain and to attract good landlords”.
 84% of rental homes are currently owned by landlords who have one or two properties.
 Thus, a reduction of landlord tax could see fewer landlords leaving the rental market.
 This measure may help renters but not prospective first time buyers looking for available properties.

-Also, the annual 3% tax on unused land will be levied in a bid to discourage developers from hoarding land.
 An Bord Pleanála has already dismissed an overwhelming majority of appeals for exemption from the tax from major Irish developers.
-Perhaps this levied surcharge may help to bring more available properties to the market in 2024.
+Perhaps this increase in tax may help to bring more available properties to the market in 2024..

 Unfortunately, we do not have a crystal ball to see how the housing market will be in the next few years.
 However, what remains evident is that a home ownership is still cheaper than renting.